tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/获取主密钥属性_intl.md

 API domain name: kms.tencentcloudapi.com

-This API describes the attributes of the customer master key (CMK) based on the specified KeyId.
+This API is used to get the attributes of a specified customer master key (CMK).

 API request rate limit: 100 requests/sec.